-California Penal Code [CPC] §§288.2(a)(1),(2) makes it a crime to send, distribute or exhibit harmful or obscene material to a minor under the age of 18, with the intent to sexually arouse the sender or the minor, and to have sex with the minor.
-A violation is a felony charge punishable by custody in state prison for up to three years.
+Penal Code 288.2 PC is the statute that makes it a crime to send, distribute or exhibit harmful or obscene material to a minor under the age of 18, with the intent to sexually arouse the sender or the minor, and to have sex with the minor.
+The offense is a wobbler that can be charged as a misdemeanor or a felony.
+A conviction triggers a lifetime duty to register as a tier-three sex offender.

 288.2 PC states that “every person who knows, should have known, or believes that another person is a minor, and who knowingly distributes…any harmful matter…with the intent of arousing…the sexual desires of that person or of the minor, and with the intent or for the purposes of engaging in sexual intercourse…is guilty of a misdemeanor…or is guilty of a felony.”